ankurxyz/VSD_TCL/README.md

 ![RTL Netlist](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%204/1_RTL%20Netlist%20for%20Yosys%20tool.png)

-- For each RTL Netlist we do a syntax check by appending the command(specific to Yosys) corresponding to that operation in the *openMSP430.hier.ys* file and at the end of file we append the command corresponding to hierarchy check in the *openMSP430.hier.ys* file.
+- For each RTL Netlist we do a syntax check by appending the command(specific to Yosys) for syntax check in *openMSP430.hier.ys* file and at the end of file we append the command for hierarchy check in the *openMSP430.hier.ys* file.

 ![Reading RTL Netlist](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%204/2_Reading%20RTL%20Netlist.png)

-- We give this *openMSP430.hier.ys* file as an input to Yosys tool to check for syntax/hierarchy and report back if there is any error.
-If there is an error during the execution err flag is set to 1.
+- We then give this *openMSP430.hier.ys* file as an input to the Yosys tool to check if there is any error in syntax or hierarchy.
+If there is an error err flag is set to 1.

 ![Checking hierarchy using flag](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%204/3_checking_hierarchy%20using%20flag.png)

-- On checking the *openMSP430.hierarchy_check.log* it was clear tha it's a syntax error.
+- On checking the *openMSP430.hierarchy_check.log* file, we found that it's a syntax error.

 ![Syntax Error](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%204/4_syntax_error.png)

-- So we resolved it and now the err flag is set to 0.
+- So it was resolved and then the err flag is set to 0.

 ![Resolving syntax error](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%204/5_resolving%20syntax%20error.png)